 The MSPB occupies office space at various locations nationwide.
 (Atlanta, Chicago, Dallas, Denver, New York, Philadelphia, Oakland, Arlington, VA and in Washington DC.)
-The lease agreement is with the General Service Administration (GSA) and is accounted for as an operating lease.
-The lease term began on January 1, 2012 and expires on August 31, 2036.
+The lease agreement is with the General Service Administration (GSA) and is accounted for as an intragovernmental operating lease.
+The lease term began on July 26, 2013, and expires on December 31, 2036.
 Lease payments are increased annually based on the adjustments for operating cost and real estate tax escalations.
-The total operating lease expense for fiscal years 2023 and 2022 were \$3,733,986 and \$3,102,112, respectively.
-Below is a schedule of future payments for the term of the lease.
+The total intragovernmental operating lease expense for fiscal years 2024 and 2023 were \$3,786,636 and \$3,733,986, respectively.

+Below is a schedule of future payments for the term of the lease: